okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-context/main/index.md

 * Identifies the specific user device.
 * Is unique across all devices.

 For server-side apps using an embedded SDK, developers must create the ID and attach it to the `X-Device-Token` header.
-The ID informs two features within an Org that flag "a request is coming to the Org from a new device":
+The ID informs two features within an org that flag "a request is coming to the org from a new device":

 * [Device Context](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/guides/devices/devcontext-main.htm)
 * [Behavior Detection](https://help.okta.com/oie/en-us/Content/Topics/Security/behavior-detection/about-behavior-detection.htm)